 - 1. Taking part in the Paragliding World Cup Super Final is an honour and a great achievement. - 2.
 Prizes and trophies will be awarded to the winning teams and pilots. - 3.
-For media and marketing reasons, presence is mandatory for all pilots. - 4.
-Pilots who do not respect this rule may lose their Super Final ranking and prizes.
+For media and marketing reasons, presence is mandatory for all podium pilots. - 4.
+Such pilots who do not respect this rule may lose their prizes and risk not being selected for the next Super Final.